When I was walking home from the auto shop I was prompted to listen to the Bible starting in Genesis.

 ‘Now faith is the substance of things hoped for, the evidence of things not seen.Hebrews 11:1 NKJV

-All this to say that the message on Sunday and my time with God today made me realize that even if there isn’t a cloud in the sky the Lord will still provide streams in the desert and in the desolate places.
+All this to say that the this message and my time with God today made me realize that even if there isn’t a cloud in the sky the Lord will still provide streams in the desert and in the desolate places.
 Streams by the name of increase, rivers that will burst forth, rapidly, and living water that will cause the land to be fruitful.

 I also wrote a Poem about please click here to read it -> Streams in the Desert